Mike Whitby: History as leader of Birmingham City Council

-Whitby has been closely linked with the development of the Birmingham Big City Plan.
-In 2007, a report was commissioned by Councillor Whitby; the result was The Birmingham City Centre Masterplan: The Visioning Study by Professor Michael Parkinson.
-The largest master-planning exercise of its kind, the Big City Plan is designed to shape and revitalise Birmingham's city centre over the next twenty years, putting the city's sustainability, culture, creativity, technology and enterprise at the heart of its future plans, activities and development.

 At times, Whitby has attracted headlines as a result of comments he has made in public.
 In 2006, he made a written apology to newly elected Respect Councillor Salma Yaqoob following remarks he made that she would be "better off in Oldham or Burnley".
 Yaqoob had criticised the Council leadership for the absence of Black or Asian Councillors in the Council Cabinet or in senior positions such as Chairs of Scrutiny Committees.

 In February 2007, Whitby withdrew remarks which attracted the attention of mental health charity Mind.
 In a council debate, he accused Labour Councillors of suffering from schizophrenia.
 In the same debate, a Cabinet colleague also described the Labour Councillors of suffering senile dementia.
 Following media attention, Whitby issued a partial apology.

 In December 2007, he criticised the study of a Tory think tank headed by former Conservative Party Leader Iain Duncan Smith to be "error-ridden, inaccurate, out of date and misleading".
 The report claimed the Council needed to tackle crushing poverty and unemployment before it could hail Birmingham as a great city.